dgcampbe/Bach-in-a-Box/Readme.txt

 The dos2unix package is easy to get for Arch-based distrobutions in the AUR.

+License only applies to work done by me and excludes small portions like the following.
+They are licensed under their respective licenses:

-Art of Fugue midi converted from a score by Pikabolt5 at https://musescore.com/pikabolt5/the-art-of-fugue-contrapunctus-i under licensed Creative Commons Zero.
+Art of Fugue example midi converted from a score by Pikabolt5 at https://musescore.com/pikabolt5/the-art-of-fugue-contrapunctus-i under licensed Creative Commons Zero.

 Possible features in the long term: